alchemycodelab/module-one-curriculum-base/notes/CSS.md

 ## Font

-- set defaults in the body, override them in the children:
+- set defaults in the root, override them in the children:
-    - `2rem` will make the font size _twice_ the parent
+    - `2rem` will make the font size _twice_ the root
-    - `0.75rem` will make the font size _75%_ of the parent
+    - `0.75rem` will make the font size _75%_ of the root

 ```css
 body {